What is it that You Love to Do?

 - 2 teaspoons Tony Sachere’s seasoning

 While the grits are cooking, in a separate pan cook the 1/2 pound of bacon, drain and set aside.
 Place a second large skillet over medium heat with the butter.
 Add the onion, bell pepper and garlic to the pan and cook, stirring occasionally, until tender, 3 to 4 minutes.
 Add the shrimp, and juice of the lemon to the pan and simmer until the shrimp are cooked through, 3 to 4 minutes.
 Stir in the zest of the lemon and season the shrimp with salt and pepper.
 Remove from the pan.
 Once the shrimp and onions mixture has been set aside, keep it someplace warm with the grits.
 Then dice up about 8 oz of andouille sausage and cook it in the pan.
 When the sausage has been cooked nicely deglaze the pan by stirring in the white wine.
 Sprinkle in the flour and stir quickly.
 I use a fork to make sure I get out the clumps.
-Add in the heavy cream keeping the pan on a medium to low heat.
+Add in the heavy cream keeping the pan on medium to low heat.
 You can always turn up the heat if necessary.
-Add in the Tony’s Sachere’s seasoning to taste – you don’t need to use all of it, or you can always use more, just don’t over season it or you will be sad because this is such a great dish.
+Add in Tony’s Sachere’s seasoning to taste – you don’t need to use all of it, or you can always use more, just don’t overseason it or you will be sad because this is such a great dish.
 As the sauce thickens add in the shrimp mixture and the bacon.

 To serve, spoon the shrimp and pan sauce over the grits.
-Garnish with green onions and bacon if there is any left over.
+Garnish with green onions and bacon if there is any leftover.

-Got a great recommendation for a restaurant that serves great shrimp and grits?
+Do you have a great recommendation for a restaurant that serves great shrimp and grits?
 Leave it in the comment section below!